Where did all the key changes go?

 In the absence of key changes — and in a time where hip-hop and electronic music have gained popularity — composers have turned to varying rhythmic patterns and more evocative lyrics.

-And if you're one of those folks who wants the key change to come back, Charnas believes there's one way to do it: fund music education.
+And if you're one of those folks who want the key change to come back, Charnas believes there's one way to do it: fund music education.

 "You want to know why Motown was such an incredible font of composition?
 Three words: Detroit Public Schools."